ctrl-siege/ctrl-siege/README.md

 ## Hallo Hallo, this is CJ! 🍨👋

-「 I've got a hundred absurd ideas, and none contributing worthy. 」
+「 I've got a hundred absurd ideas, and none's contributing worthy. 」

 - 📖 A Student taking Computer Science
 - ✨ Aspiring Full-Stack Developer